ayyasmumtaz/ayyasmumtaz/README.md

 - 👋 Hi, I’m @ayyasmumtaz
-- 👀 I’m interested in web develpment and blockchain
+- 👀 I’m interested in web development and blockchain
 - 🌱 I’m currently learning react and sanity
 - 💞️ I’m looking to collaborate on web development and blockchain development
 - 📫 How to reach me? https://www.linkedin.com/in/ayyas-yudha-bb6180235